pokowaka/atreus-firmware/README.md

 ## PCB flip

 If you assembled your board with the PCB in backwards, never fear!
 This is easy to fix in the firmware.
-Compile with `OPT_DEFS=-DPCBFLIP make` to use the pinout for the reversed board.
+Compile with `OPT_DEFS=-DPCBFLIP make` to use the pinout for the reversed board with the columns swapped.
+(This used to be called `SWAPCOLUMNS` in older firmware.)

 ## Alternatives